oil-lang/oil-rs/README.md

 # oil-rs [![Build Status](https://travis-ci.org/oil-lang/oil-rs.svg?branch=master)](https://travis-ci.org/oil-lang/oil-rs)

-Uil is a graphical user interface library for Rust with video games in mind.
+Oil is a graphical user interface library for Rust with video games in mind.
 It is designed around three languages to describe your user interface:

  * A markup language